intel/neural-compressor/neural_compressor/pruner/README.md

 Pruning type defines how the masks are generated and applied to a neural network.
-In Intel Neural Compressor, both pruning criteria and types are defined in pruning_type.
+In Intel Neural Compressor, both pruning criterion and pruning type are defined in pruning_type.
 Currently supported pruning types include **snip_momentum(default)**, **snip_momentum_progressive**, **magnitude**, **magnitude_progressive**, **gradient**, **gradient_progressive**, **snip**, **snip_progressive** and **pattern_lock**.
 We recommend using progressive pruning When choosing large size patterns like 1xchannel and channelx1.

 - Pattern_lock Pruning

   Pattern_lock pruning type uses masks of a fixed pattern during the pruning process.
-It locks the sparsity pattern in finetuning phase by freezing those zero values of weight tensor during weight update of training.
-It can be applied in the following scenario: after the model is pruned under a large dataset, pattern lock can be used to retrain the sparse model on a downstream task (a smaller dataset).
+It locks the sparsity pattern in fine-tuning phase by freezing those zero values of weight tensor during weight update of training.
+It can be applied for the following scenario: after the model is pruned under a large dataset, pattern lock can be used to retrain the sparse model on a downstream task (a smaller dataset).
 Please refer to [Prune once for all](https://arxiv.org/pdf/2111.05754.pdf) for more information.

 - Progressive Pruning

-  Progressive pruning aims at smoothing the structured pruning by automatically interpolating a group of interval masks during the pruning process.
-In this method, a sequence of masks are generated to enable a more flexible pruning process and those masks would gradually change into ones to fit the target pruning structure.
+  Progressive pruning aims at smoothing the structured pruning by automatically interpolating a group of intervals masks during the pruning process.
+In this method, a sequence of masks is generated to enable a more flexible pruning process and those masks would gradually change into ones to fit the target pruning structure.
   Progressive pruning is used mainly for channel-wise pruning and currently only supports NxM pruning pattern.

   <div align = "center", style = "width: 77%; margin-bottom: 2%;">